fernandorpardo/DispmanX/README.md

-(1) open a SSH session and play any video using OMXplayer e.g. omxplayer https://static.videezy.com/system/resources/previews/000/021/067/original/P1022200.mp4 (2) open another SSH session an type fox
+(1) open a SSH session and play any video using OMXplayer e.g. omxplayer https://static.videezy.com/system/resources/previews/000/021/067/original/P1022200.mp4 (2) open another SSH session and type fox
 You should see at this point the video being played and the selected portion of the fb overlaying the video